Igigog/anomaly-modding-book/src/tutorials/configs/condlists.md

 ___

 Courtesy of tdef#6225
-Transfered to modding book by demonized#1084
+Transferred to modding book by demonized#1084

 Condition list or condlist is one way to write dynamic configuration files and have this structure: